 "You want me to kill him?"

-He turned to her in surprise, relaxed when he saw the teasing smile.
+He turned to her in surprise then relaxed when he saw the teasing smile.
 "Best not."

 "Suit yourself."
 She snuggled in under his arm.
 "Did he say something about us?"
-She could feel him tense.
-Knew she was right.
+She could feel him tense and knew she was right.
 "It doesn't matter what any of them think.
 Isn't that what you've told me like a thousand times?"

 His arm tightened around her.